oabuv/uCOS_tictactoe/README.md

 2. Compiling with Visual Studio Instructions

-	2.1 If you would like to start from scratch and get familiar with uCOS.
-You could download three attched zip files and the source code for the game.
-Then follow the steps in the "Visual Studio instructions" pdf file attached in this repository.
-	2.2 If you want to start the game with a few steps less, follow the steps in the "Compiling with VS Instruction" pdf file.
+	Follow the steps in the "Compiling with VS Instruction" pdf file.

 3. Contributing to tictactoe game

-To contribute to <project_name>, follow these steps:
+To contribute to this program, follow these steps:
-	3.1 Fork this repository.
+* Fork this repository.
-    	3.2 Create a branch: git checkout -b <branch_name>
+* Create a branch: git checkout -b <branch_name>
-    	3.3 Make your changes and commit them: git commit -m '<commit_message>'
+* Make your changes and commit them: git commit -m '<commit_message>'
-    	3.4 Push to the original branch: git push origin <project_name>/<location>
+* Push to the original branch: git push origin <project_name>/<location>
-    	3.5 Create the pull request.
+* Create the pull request.

 4. Contact Information

 	e-mail:	oab.uv9@gmail.com
 	github:	https://github.com/oabuv

 5. Credits and Acknowledgements
 	Bao Vu, code developer
 	Jukka Matila, code developing instructor